-Smitherman’s wife recorded message about Gang of Five: ‘I have no idea why I’m being talked about’
+Smitherman’s late wife recorded message about Gang of Five: ‘I have no idea why I’m being talked about’

 Among one of the thousands of the “Gang of Five’s” text exchanges released last week, one between Councilmen P.G.
 Sittenfeld and Chris Seelbach accuses Smitherman of using his wife’s illness for political gain.

-Pamela Smitherman, 48, lost her battle with breast cancer almost two months ago.
-She passed away at their North Avondale home Jan.
+Pamela Smitherman, 48, lost her battle with breast cancer almost two months ago, before the messages came out as part of a lawsuit settlement.

+She passed away at the family’s North Avondale home Jan.
 15.

 Now, the vice mayor is sharing his late wife’s statement about those messages.

+“I have no idea why I am being talked about.
+I question the moral integrity of anyone who wants to take cancer and make a mockery of it,” she said, according to a copy of the recording her husband gave to FOX19 NOW Monday.

+“Mr. Sittenfeld, you are just young and immature and I think your parents are probably ashamed of you and your behavior.
+Shame on your Mr. Sittenfeld for talking about me.”

-He said he is honoring one of her last requests, that she be allowed to speak for herself.
+Christopher Smitherman said he is honoring one of her last requests in releasing the recording.

+Pamela Smitherman wanted to personally address the texts about her, he said, so her voice was heard.

-“She made it very clear, not only to me but also our children (that she wanted her voice heard)," Smitherman said in an interview with FOX19 NOW’s Tricia Macke.
+“She made it very clear, not only to me, but also our children," Smitherman said in an interview with FOX19 NOW’s Tricia Macke.

-Sittenfeld and Seelbach mentioned his wife during the text exchange in question, messaging back and forth about a radio show appearance done by the vice mayor.
+Sittenfeld and Seelbach mentioned Pamela Smitherman during a series of messages they exchanged following the vice mayor’s radio show appearance in January 2018.

 “I guess you heard Smitherman was going after you super hard today on 700,” Seelbach texted Sittenfeld.